YukiSkyex0/Struggle-Bus-Channel-Docs/docs/commands/Vip Commands.rst

     !coins @Phat32 300

 **!frozen**
   Did the stream freeze?
-This should fit it.
+This should fix it.

 Stream Avatars
 --------------